VitorApolonio/ePaint/README.md

 - [DONE] eraser
 - [DONE] save drawings as png
 - [DONE] swap colors
+- [DONE] remove ridiculous web depedency (who thought css through a CDN was a good idea?)

 ## To be done (most of these, anyways)